-If you liked “John Barrymore: Legendary Stage Actor Had Prestigious & Successful + Vastly Undervalued Film Career,” check out:
+If you liked “John Barrymore: Legendary Stage Actor Had Vastly Undervalued Film Career,” check out:

-- “Barbara Stanwyck: Workaholic Actress Delivered Many of Last Century’s Most Charismatic Screen Performances.”
+- “Barbara Stanwyck: Workaholic Actress Delivered Some of 20th Century’s Most Charismatic Performances.”

 - “Ruth Warrick: ‘Citizen Kane’ & ‘All My Children’ Actress + Confederate Flag Fight.”

-- “Sandra Dee: 1960s Top Ten Box Office Star Embodied ‘All-American’ Wholesomeness + Disaffection.”
+- “Sandra Dee: 1960s Box Office Star Embodied ‘All-American’ Wholesomeness + Disaffection.”